sovity/DataSpaceConnector/docs/pages/communication/v6/subscription.md

 ![Swagger IDS Subscription Endpoints](../../../assets/images/v6/swagger_ids_subscriptions.png)

-As a body, the same subscription object is expected.
+As a body, the same subscription object is expected, with only a small difference.
+When creating an IDS subscription, the target URI has to be the URI of the provider's artifact (not the URI persisted in the consumer side when requesting the resource).
 As described above, IDS subscribers can subscribe to offers, representations, and artifacts.

 ```
 curl -X 'POST' \